Cindy

 Dr. Cindy Wasek

-Dr. Cindy Wasek leads our team of Integrative Mental Health Practitioners, using holistic methods to provide healing and wellness to people of all ages utilizing traditional as well as alternative treatment modalities.
+Dr. Cindy Wasek leads our team of mental health practitioners, using the principles of integrative medicine to provide healing and wellness to people of all ages.
+Integrative medicine utilizes traditional as well as alternative treatment modalities.

 With her whole heart, Cindy believes in integrative health care that is patient-centered and fundamentally driven by health promotion and prevention strategies to achieve wellness.